• Skip to primary navigation

 Shred with 2 forks.

 In a separate skillet, place a tablespoon of bacon grease or oil and heat over high heat.
 Place about ¼ of the shredded pork in the skillet and pour some of the reduced liquid over the top.
 Cook until the bottom is crispy, turn and cook the other side just briefly.
-You only want it a little crispy.
-Set aside and continue with the remaining pork.
+Cook just until the edges are crisp, don’t overdo it.

 Pulled pork being crisped in a skillet on the stove.